Espreccino/espreccino.github.io/index.md

 ## Participant

 Participant is either a user or a group.
 A message addressed to a group has the group as a participant whereas one addressed to an user has the user as the participant.

+## Topics

+A chat conversation with a participant can have multiple threads.
+These are referred to as topics.
+A topic can have a topic\_id and a topic\_title. id is a unique string which identifies the thread and the title is a descriptive text for the topic.